sourcegraph/about/handbook/engineering/developer-tools/index.md

 ## Vision

-Create tools, systems and workflows that empower Sourcegraph engineers to work more efficiently and build quality products.
+We want to make developing at Sourcegraph a seamless experience and create tools, systems and workflows that empower Sourcegraph engineers to work more efficiently and build quality products.

 ## Goals